All about Metaplastic Breast Cancer

-This page is somewhat old, but still has good information.
-I would like you to take a look at my newer page, with more up-to-date information on Metaplastic Breast Cancer.
+This page has good information but I would like you to take a look at my newer page, with more up-to-date information on Metaplastic Breast Cancer.

 On ultrasound, metaplastic breast cancer masses often show microlobulation or sometimes discrete well-circumscribed oval contours.
 Some metaplastic breast carcinoma tumors show heterogeneous echogenicity, which might indicate the presence of both cystic and solid components.
 At other times the echogenicity might be homogeneous, suggesting more of a solid mass.